goschtl/zope/zc.async/branches/dev/src/zc/async/README.txt

 We also could have used the method of a persistent object.
 Here's another quick example.

-First we define a simple persistent.Persistent subclass and put it in the database[#commit_for_multidatabase]_.
+First we define a simple persistent.Persistent subclass and put an instance of it in the database [#commit_for_multidatabase]_.

     >>> import persistent
     >>> class Demo(persistent.Persistent):